maxwowo/examplar/server/README.md

 password: examplar
 database: examplar
 ```
 .
-Start the aforementioned local database and then run `sudo make run` to start up the server.
+Start the aforementioned local database, then run `sudo make run` to start up the server.

 # First run
 On the first time running the Examplar server, the database needs to be initialized with university data.
 There are many ways of achieving this.